yugabyte/yb-sql-workshop/README.md

 * JDK version 1.8+

-## Exercise 1: Load sample data and perform queries
+## [Exercise 1](query-using-bi-tools): Load sample data and perform queries

 This exercise will explore RDBMS-like query support in YugaByte DB PostgreSQL.
-It emulates the example of an ecommerce site.
-We will create the following tables and load them with meaningful, sample data:
-* products : this table has details about the various products on the site
-* users : the various users of the site that can buy products
-* orders : the orders representing the product purchases the users have performed
-* reviews : reviews about products written by various people

-We will then use the SQL query functionality of YugaByte DB to answer some questions about the ecommerce site.
+We will use the SQL query functionality of YugaByte DB to answer some questions about the ecommerce site.
 This in turn will require RDBMS-like query capabilities, for example:
 * Filter data using WHERE clauses
 * Join data between tables
 * Perform data aggregation using GROUP BY
 * Use built-in functions such as SUM, MIN, MAX, etc.

-Optionally, we will point a business intelligence (often abbreviated to just BI) tool to visualize some of this information.
-We will use Metabase, which is an open-source visual BI tool.
-Metabase is:

 ## Exercise 2: Understand architecture of distributed SQL in YugaByte DB